 How long would it take to do this?
 No clue.
 We have never done anything like this.
 However, I would think that once the app was created to record this data and every community was connected, then perhaps a year or two would be plenty of time to get enough of the pertinent basic global data to start working with the basic calculations and to start some general planning.
 Distribution of the app could be done through something like the various mobile app stores, or Steam, or through Torrent, peer-to-peer networks, or a centralized RBE process website with lots of geographic mirrors.

 Sustainable Resources Calculations

-When we have the basic global resource data we know how much of each resource we have, then we have to calculate its sustainability level – how long will each current resource amounts last at the current rate of use.
+When we have the basic global resource data then we have to calculate their sustainability level – how long will each current resource amounts last at the current rate of use.
 This will also take into account recycling, pollution, usage, replenishment such as replanting, etc… too.

 For sustainable resources like trees or plants this is going to be a plus or minus number of sorts.

 - For unsustainable use it will be a negative number (-2) which means we are using the resource faster than we are replacing it.